chr5tphr/zennit/docs/source/getting-started.rst

 gradient of PyTorch modules in PyTorch's auto-differentiation engine.
 This means that Zennit will only work on models which are strictly implemented using PyTorch modules, including activation functions.
-The following demonstrates a setup to compute Layerwise Relevance Propagation (LRP) relevance for a simple model and random data.
+The following demonstrates a setup to compute Layer-wise Relevance Propagation (LRP) relevance for a simple model and random data.

 .. code-block:: python